 So, here is the rub.
 How do we find God?
 ‘Who by searching can find out God?’
 Job 11:7.
 We cannot comprehend the Universe and we cannot comprehend God.
 However, we know enough about the Universe and about God to leave us without excuse – ‘For the invisible things of God from the creation of the cosmos are clearly seen, being understood by His works, even His eternal power and Godhead; so that they are without excuse’ Rom 1:20.

-We need God to reveal Himself to us, and He has done so to a varying extent in creation Ps 19:1, in providence Ps 107:43, in our own being Gen 1:27, in our dreams Job 33:14-15, in the written Word of God 2Tim 3:16 and in the Personal Word of God Jn 1:1,14, the Lord Jesus Christ Heb 1:2.
+Rather, we need God to reveal Himself to us, and He has done so to a varying extent in creation Ps 19:1, in providence Ps 107:43, in our own being Gen 1:27, in our dreams Job 33:14-15, in the written Word of God 2Tim 3:16 and in the Personal Word of God Jn 1:1,14, the Lord Jesus Christ Heb 1:2.